top of page

 The Bluefins View

-• A technically excellent turn or streamline.
+• A technically excellent turn or streamline

-• A swimmer showing bravery by racing a new distance.
+• A swimmer showing bravery by racing a new distance

-• A young athlete supporting their teammates poolside.
+• A young athlete supporting teammates poolside

-Parents can play a vital role by focusing on:
+Parents can help by focusing on:

-💙 Final Word
+Final Word

 Comments